-- Ensure that trade agreements do not contain requirements that extend the terms of the protection granted by patents; - Where patent term extensions are present, appropriate language must be included to allow governments implementing such provisions to retain appropriate flexibilities in the implementation of such requirements; and - Where patent term extensions are present, a specific export exception must be included to allow manufacturers of non-originator products to export during the period of additional protection.
+- ✓ Ensure that trade agreements do not contain requirements that extend the terms of the protection granted by patents; - ✓ Where patent term extensions are present, appropriate language must be included to allow governments implementing such provisions to retain appropriate flexibilities in the implementation of such requirements; - ✓ Where patent term extensions are present, a specific export exception must be included to allow manufacturers of non-originator products to export during the period of additional protection; and - ✓ In all domestic legal frameworks where additional patent protection exists, as well as in all trade agreements, a 'manufacturing waiver' must be introduced.
+Such a waiver should not only apply to the manufacturing for export, but also to the manufacturing for stockpiling products for the domestic market ahead of the end of the patent term.